Theme nights define the fan experience at Minor League Baseball games, providing fun, affordable entertainment for the local community.

 One challenge the team ran into when designing the content was creating a cohesive look with the display being segmented into 6 zones, also accounting for a static sponsorship that they have to design around on the top part of the board.
 They achieved this by segmenting their content into parts sized for each of the different zones, allowing each piece of the content to land correctly to create a singular cohesive look when shown on the display.

 Once the operations team had the content created, the team turned their focus to getting the content up on the display with their pregame set up.
 One thing that was easy about executing the show was triggering the content to show up on the main display and the ribbons at the same time.
 “We can make everything in one button.
 I prefer a clean workspace, so it’s nice to be able to have one button that triggers the display and ribbon layouts to come up,” said Ali Nerini, one of the graphic designers for the Reno Aces.

-The fans have had a couple favorites so far this season: Halfway to Halloween and Star Wars night.
+The fans enjoyed all the different themes, with two coming out on top as the front runners: Halfway to Halloween and Star Wars night.
 After testing out a few new tricks with display content, the production team for the Reno Aces got a few ideas for future theme nights and are ready for future jam-packed theme weekends.
 On trying new things with your display, Reno Aces Game Entertainment and Production Manager Al King says, “Just go for it!
 Try out some things and you may be surprised how much you can do with your display.”

 Check out all of Reno Aces’ theme night designs so far this season.

 Get the latest articles on sports trends, new Daktronics projects and insider looks at our manufacturing and reliability lab.
 Sign up here.